mantidproject/mantid/docs/source/interfaces/Indirect Bayes.rst

   :math:`S(Q, \omega)` file.

 Resolution
-  A resolution file created using the Calibrtion tab.
+  A resolution file created using the Calibration tab.

 Background
   The background fitting program to use.